 However, unlike the popular belief that Bond drinks nothing but vodka martinis – shaken, not stirred – and champagne, the books in particular see 007 consuming a wide variety of drinks.
 These include martinis, with both gin and vodka, champagne, whisky, beer, saki, and a variety of cocktails.

-More than vodka martinis, Bond’s real drink in the books whisky.
-Being of Scottish decent you might find a preference for scotch whisky to be expected.
+More than vodka martinis, literary Bond’s real drink is whisky.
+Being of Scottish descent you might find a preference for scotch whisky to be expected.
 However, while Bond does drink Scotch on many occasions, either straight or with soda, he actually consumes more bourbon, which he drinks both straight or with branch water, something introduced to him by Felix Leiter.

 As usual with 007, the real answer to why this should be the case lies with Ian Fleming, who said – whether he believed it or not – that bourbon was better for him that scotch.